firesim/firesim/docs/Developer-Docs/GoldenGate-and-Driver-Development.rst

    make test

    # Run all integration tests (very long running, not recommended)
-   make TARGET_PROJECT=midasexamples test
+   make test TARGET_PROJECT=midasexamples

    # Run a specific integration test (desired)
-   make TARGET_PROJECT=midasexamples testOnly=firesim.midasexamples.GCDF1Test
+   make testOnly TARGET_PROJECT=midasexamples SCALA_TEST=firesim.midasexamples.GCDF1Test

 These tests may be run from the SBT console continuously, and SBT will rerun them on Scala changes (but not driver changes).
 Out of :gh-file-ref:`sim/`::